oumar-diane/tradetrust-vc-service/readme.md

 # Overview
-tradetrust verifiable credential backend for zenithblox"s Universal Adapter and BPMN Modeler
+tradetrust verifiable credential backend for zenithblox"s Universal Adapter and BPMN Modeler to create and issue verifiable credentials for the following documents:
+- Bill of Lading
+- Invoice
+- Certificate of Origin

 ## Prerequisites
 - Node.js (v14 or later)